Making a link shortener with Astro DB

 One thing that wasn’t too clear was where I should create the config.ts file.
 It turns out that it should be placed in a db folder outside of your src folder.
 Otherwise, local type definitions weren’t being generated for me in the .astro folder.

-My project only has two routes: a main index.astro for the root, and a [...slug].astro file that captures everything else.
+My project only has two routes: a main index.astro for the homepage, and a [...slug].astro file that captures everything else.
 The former is for creating new links, and the latter is where we do the redirecting.

 import { column, defineDb, defineTable, NOW } from "astro:db";